cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 Section 8.1 of {{!RFC8017}} defines RSASSA-PSS RSAE, which is a signature algorithm using RSASSA-PSS {{RFC8017}} with mask generation function 1.
-In this section, we define RSABSSA, blinded variant of this algorithm.
+In this section, we define RSABSSA, a blinded variant of this algorithm.

 ## Signature Generation {#generation}